wyrde/wyrde-comfyui-workflows/basics/README.md

 * _SaveImage_ can do sub folders.
 The format is `folder/imageprefix`.
 * The _LoadImage_ node is (at this writing) too small.
 Drag the bottom down to show the image preview.
 Glory at the terrible sketch comfy made for an example!

+## Tips and Philosophy

+* ComfyUI has a philosophy of keep it simple.
+Don't try to create a "do it all" workflow, instead focus on a specific objective.
+* use the _CheckpointLoaderSimple_ node to load checkpoints.
+It will auto pick the right settings depending on your GPU.

 ##
 This directory conatains some basic workflows showing beginning principles.
 Think of them as badly organized tutorials.